 A defense of the thesis is scheduled by the major professor when the final draft of the thesis has been approved by the full committee.
-The defense is an opportunity for students to further explain what motivated the thesis, how it was conducted, what was learned from the process, and how it might be expanded or revised into a publishable piece of writing.
+The defense can be held onsite for local students or via Skype or some such similar service for students who cannot come to campus.
+It is an opportunity for students to further explain what motivated the thesis, how it was conducted, what was learned from the process, and how it might be expanded or revised into a publishable piece of writing.
 Students should consult the director of the committee for more information on what to expect in the defense.